ROBERT SIEGEL, HOST:

 DAVID DAMORE: You had a huge push for registration and that is the big obstacle in Latino political participation, is the registration threshold.

 HORSLEY: Archuleta would face a new set of challenges as personnel director for the vast federal workforce.
-Jackie Simon, who directs public policy for the largest union of federal workers, says there's plenty of unfinished business concerning health benefits, retirement and pay.
+Jacque Simon, who directs public policy for the largest union of federal workers, says there's plenty of unfinished business concerning health benefits, retirement and pay.

 JACQUELINE SIMON: We've been in a pay freeze for three years, partly because of the success of people who try to demagogue the issue of federal employees' salaries being too high.